 Open a Brokerage Account

 It is the first step required to become a broker.
 Don’t forget to research brokerage charges.
 Note, you will be charged a fee for every transaction, so you should wisely pick a brokerage plan.
+“If you need help with this, you can take a look at Triad Securities – they will gladly assist you in the world of finance.
 Nevertheless, if you already have an active account, skip this step.

 Set a Budget